Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 });
 ```

 So immediately I knew the goal was to exploit an SQL injection vulnerability to trick the web application to return the flag.
-First I researched vulnerabilities for Knex.js, but found that the last SQLi vulnerability was for an older version than 2.3.0.
+First I researched vulnerabilities for Knex.js, but found that the last SQLi vulnerability was for versions `<0.19.5`.
 So at first I thought the entrypoint was not exploiting Knex.js.

-However, the CTF challenge had such limited functionality the only way to retrieve the flag is exploiting an undisclosed SQLi vulnerability in Knex.js.
-I saw that the `express` web application also accepted the `application/json` content type, so I simply tried modifying the `to` POST parameter to an object.
+However, the CTF challenge had such limited functionality the only way to retrieve the flag is exploiting some SQLi vulnerability in Knex.js.
+I saw that the `express` web application also accepted the `application/json` content type, so I simply tried modify the `to` POST parameter to an `Object`.

 ![](./images/xark-error-msg.png)

 ![](./images/sussy-gorilla.gif)

 That error message was a **huge indicator that I could modify the WHERE statement of the SQL query built by Knex.js**.
-I knew from reading the source code that the flag was stored with a `message` of `'This is the flag!'`, so I simply modified my payload to inject querying using `message` column.
+I knew from reading the source code that the flag was stored with a `message` of `'This is the flag!'`, so I simply modified my payload to inject querying using `message` column instead of `to`.

 ![](./images/xark-payload-by-msg.png)